Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 The Quantum project is based on few principles:

-• It involves minimum customization done by developers, so that the focus lies on the core features of the CMS
+- It involves minimum customization done by developers, so that the focus lies on the core features of the CMS
-• Pages are built and assembled with the goal to give maximum power to non-technical content editors
+- Pages are built and assembled with the goal to give maximum power to non-technical content editors
-• It provides styling best practices, so that designers can use it as a reference and styling example
+- It provides styling best practices, so that designers can use it as a reference and styling example

 Some of the main highlights of the Quantum project include:

 - Responsive design
 - Multilingual environment
+- Usage of dynamic modules
+- Native Chat https://www.progress.com/nativechat (Self-service.
+Smart Automation.
+Multichannel)
 - Social media features
 - Personalization
 - Workflows